venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/cmpss_diode_emulation.md

 EPWM0, EPWM1 and EPWM2 are configured to generate a 25KHz signal with 50% duty cycle.

 # DAC Configuration
-DAC0 is used as positive input to CMPSSA1 High and Low: (CMPSSA0 in case of LP) Reference voltage source = external
+DAC0 is used as positive input to CMPSSA1 High and Low: (CMPSSA0 in case of LP).

+Reference voltage source = external.

 # CMPSS Configuration
 CMPSSA1 (CMPSSA0 in case of LP) configuration for TRIPH/TRIPL signal inputs to enter DE mode:
   - Positive input = DAC_OUT for both CMPSSA1 High and Low.
 A ramp wave is generated in the example for showcasing.
-  - Negative input = 1.65v from internal DAC for CMPSSA1 High (CMPSSA0 in case of LP)
+  - Negative input = 1.65v from internal DAC for CMPSSA1 High (CMPSSA0 in case of LP).

-                     3.3v from internal DAC for CMPSSA1 Low (CMPSSA0 in case of LP) This means only CMPSSTRIPH1 is triggered when DAC_OUT > 1.65v and CMPSSTRIPL1 is always low
+                     3.3v from internal DAC for CMPSSA1 Low (CMPSSA0 in case of LP).

+This means only CMPSSTRIPH1 is triggered when DAC_OUT > 1.65v and CMPSSTRIPL1 is always low

 Diode Emulation Configuration:
-  - For EPWM0 and EPWM1, TripH = CMPSSTRIPH1 and TRIPL = CMPSSTRIPL1
+  - For EPWM0 and EPWM1, TripH = CMPSSTRIPH1 and TRIPL = CMPSSTRIPL1.
-    Since a TRIPH_OR_TRIPL triggers DE entry, only TripH is used for demo
+    Since a TRIPH_OR_TRIPL triggers DE entry, only TripH is used for demo.
   - EPWM0_A is set to active high and EPWM0_B set to low during DE
   - EPWM1_A is configured same as EPWM0 with re-entry delay
     - Re-entry delay = 10 EPWMSYNCPER cycles